The store is out of what you need, creativity is running low and dinner hour is looming. What do you do? Turn to the beautiful basics.

 Go For Bone-In

 Bone-in chicken breasts are an excellent choice at the market.
 The bone helps preserve flavor and moisture, and they are about half the price of boneless, skinless breasts.
 All of this, and you can have them on the table in about 35 minutes.
 An added benefit is part of the time is hands off; you can make some vegetables, toss a salad and finish the rest of the meal.

 Even without sauce, roast chicken breasts taste great when well seasoned, seared and finished in the oven.
 Once you do this you won’t need a recipe.
 It’s all about technique.
 Roasting chicken breasts will become one of your basic go-to solutions for getting dinner on the table.

 Start by trimming off the rib bones and any extra skin or fat with a cleaver or sharp heavy knife.
 This gets rid of extra little bones many people don’t like dealing with and makes for a much nicer, cleaner presentation.

 After trimming, season well with kosher or sea salt, black pepper and granulated garlic.
 Heat a stainless steel sauté pan, or fry pan over medium heat for a minute or two.
-Add 1 tablespoon of olive oil or grapeseed oil.
-The oil is hot when it moves around freely in the pan and shimmers.
+Add 2 teaspoons of olive oil.
+The oil is hot when it moves around freely in the pan and liquifies.
 Don’t let it smoke, which is the sign it’s too hot.